Block 1 Hero Preview — Portable Battery vs Generator CA

 • Fire risk during PSPS wildfire weather (CARB advisory)

-• Fuel unavailable at gas stations during major PSPS events
+• Fuel can be hard to get during major PSPS events

 • New sales banned in California after 2028 (CARB AB 1346)